UsievaladHaponienka/m2-certification/Component_Development/11_Declarative_Schema.md

   - `--convert-old-scripts=1` - converts install or upgrade scripts into declarative schema All released modules that used Upgrade scripts must implement `Magento\Framework\Setup\Patch\PatchVersionInterface` and `getVersion()` method for backward compatibility.
 This method allows to skip changes made in previous version by old scripts.

   - `--dry-run=1` - instead of upgrading database, Magento logs SQL statements in var/log/dry-run-installation.log.
-This allows you to check result of executing this commands withous actually exeting them.
+This allows you to check result of executing this commands withous actually executing them.
   - `--safe-mode=1` - creates a data dump for data that can be lost during installation/upgrade.
   - `--data-restore=1` - Only with `setup:upgrade`, rollback.